Adnan7389/Compliance-Tracker/README.md

-# Compliance Tracker
+# Compliance Tracker Back-end

-A full-stack application to help businesses track and manage their compliance tasks.
+This is the back-end for the Compliance Tracker application.
+It is a Node.js application built with Express, and it uses PostgreSQL for the database.

 ## Features